alxmrs/xarray-sql/README.md

 paged in chucks and represented contiguously in memory.
-It is only a matter of metadata that breaks them up into ndarrays. `to_dataframe()` just changes this metadata (via a `ravel()`/`reshape()`), back into a column amenable to a Dataframe.
+It is only a matter of metadata that breaks them up into ndarrays. `to_dataframe()` just changes this metadata (via a `ravel()`/`reshape()`), back into a column amenable to a DataFrame.

 There is added overhead from duplicating dimensions as columns, which we see as worth the convenience of DataFrames.